cdl-geneseo/douglass-day/schedule.md

 ## Afternoon

 ### 12:00 - 12:30 | Live Broadcast

+*Join the live broadcast from the Douglass Day [YouTube channel](https://youtube.com/channel/UCsMTkXeP7D-KJKN_3n53g0A).*

 We'll join the organizers in singing <a href="https://douglassday.org/anthem/" rel="nofollow ugc noopener">“Lift Every Voice and Sing”</a>, receive an overview of the program, and listen to speakers on Douglass.